Javacord/Website/docs/wiki/getting-started/writing-your-first-bot.md

 ## :woman_mechanic: Putting it all together

-A good place for your code is the `main(...)` method that every exectuable Java program must have.
+A good place for your code is the `main(...)` method that every executable Java program must have.
 Your complete class may look like this:

 ```java